 - 1 lb northern pike scrap you could use other fish as well

-- 1/2 cup bread doused with 3 tbsp milk to soften
+- ½ cup bread doused with 3 tablespoon milk to soften

 - 2 T fresh chopped herbs I like a mix of parsley and tarragon, in a pinch just use parsley.
 For the sake of argument though, if you are going through the trouble to make consomme, you can probably make time to find some fresh herbs!